-5. Contribution made by green spaces, trees, hedges and other natural elements to the character of the proposed conservation area.
+Contribution made by green spaces, trees, hedges and other natural elements to the character of the conservation area

-This year the Department of Transport has undertaken a major programme of junction improvements and landscaping works for the newly designated red routes/As a result of this scheme, Streatham Hill has benefited from the planting of a number of street trees, mainly London Plane trees, and the central reservation has Seen upgraded with continuous brick planters.
+The Department of Transport has recently undertaken a major programme of junction improvements and landscaping works for the newly designated red routes.
+As a result of this scheme Streatham High Road and Streatham Hill have benefited from the planting of a number of street trees, mainly London Plane trees, and the central reservation has been upgraded with continuous brick planters.

-A single good-sized London Plane tree stands outside Wyatt Park Mansions.
+A single good sized London Plane tree stands outside Wyatt Park Mansions.

-A very important area of greenery within the proposed Conservation Area is the Churchyard of St. Leonard's which makes a very welcome break from the heavy traffic along this narrow part of Streatham High Road.
+A very important area of greenery within the Conservation Area is the Churchyard of St. Leonard's which makes a very welcome break from the heavy traffic along this narrow part of Streatham High Road.
 The churchyard has many fine tombs and the mature trees can been seen from some distance.
 Tree varieties in the churchyard include a Walnut, Ilex, and Yew trees.
-There are also mature Sycamores, a Horsechestnut and a row of Lime trees borders the High Road.
-Streatham Green was described in 1910 by Herbert Baldwin, a local historian, as " a pleasant oasis in the wilderness of bricks".
+There are mature Sycamores, a Horsechestnut and a row of mature Lime trees borders Streatham High Road.

+Streatham Green was described in 1910 by Herbert Baldwin, a local historian, as "a pleasant oasis in the wilderness of bricks".
 It really must have seemed so considering the speed that rural Streatham was being built on at the turn of the century.
 Today it is still a welcome green space, a retreat from the bottleneck of traffic just at the top of the rise.
-There are a number of mature Acacia trees, hawthorn bushes and grassed areas.
+There are a number of mature Acacia trees, a Horse Chestnut tree, hawthorn bushes and grassed areas.

-Marie Draper in her Lambeth's Open Spaces, An Historical Account, 1979, says Streatham Green was once wasteland belonging to Tooting Bee Manor.
-Enclosed in 1794 by Lady Kymer the villagers were so infuriated that they petitioned the Duke of Bedford, The Lord of the Manor of Streatham and Tooting Bee, to force her to open it up again.
+Marie Draper in her Lambeth's Open Spaces, An Historical Account, 1979, says Streatham Green was once wasteland belonging to Tooting Bec Manor.
+Enclosed in 1794 by Lady Kymer the villagers were so infuriated that they petitioned the Duke of Bedford, The Lord of the Manor of Streatham and Tooting Bec, to force her to open it up again.
 Iron railings enclosed the Green roughly one hundred years later.
 Parts of the green were taken for road widening in 1892 and 1904.
-The drinking fountain, designed by the pre-Raphaelite painter and local resident William Dyce was moved, during the 1930's, from the junction of Mitcham Lane and Streatham High Road to Streatham Green during the road widening.
+The drinking fountain, designed by the pre-Raphaelite painter and local resident William Dyce, was moved, during the 1930's, from the junction of Mitcham Lane and Streatham High Road to Streatham Green.
 The fountain is in the Victorian Gothic style and is composed of white and red stone.
 The fountain was erected by public subscription in 1862 as a tribute to Dyce.
 The inscription reads "For I will pour water on him that thirsts".
-Public drinking fountains were erected at this time in the hope of encouraging abstinence from alcohol.
+Public drinking fountains were erected at this time in the hope of persuading people to abstain from alcohol.

-The difference-m the levels of the roads on the east and west sides of the green give it a pronounced slope.
+The difference in the levels of the roads on the east and west sides of the green give it a pronounced slope.
 It is now divided into four grassed plots, railed in, and intersected by paths with seats.
+The railings to the High Road are more elaborate with a hoop and cone design above the retaining wall.
 The two lower plots are mounded up over underground air-raid shelters remaining from the Second World War.
-The Streatham, including the green, was transferred to Lambeth from Wandsworth Borough Council in 1965.
+The green, along with the whole of Streatham, was transferred to Lambeth from Wandsworth Borough Council in 1965 as part of the review of Local Government boundaries.